adescode/foxtrailer/README.md

 Remove inline style<br>
 Allow Android back button on some other screens<br>
-Create seperate elememt for some functions in details page<br>
+Create separate element for some functions in details page<br>
 Add splash screen and Icon<br>